 - Currently the most sensitive ELISA in the market

 Lateral Flow Cashew Kern

 - Can be used as a swab test for surfaces and for food testing

 - For rapid detection of small quantities of cashew (contaminations)

 SureFood® ALLERGEN Cashew

 - Molecular biological test (real-time PCR)

-- Can be used with all common real-time PCR instruments
+- Can be used with all common real-time PCR instruments and devices

 - Detection limit: ≤ 0,4 ppm